Combining Observational and Experimental Data to Improve Efficiency Using Imperfect Instruments: Simulation

+To simulate such a scenario, I calibrate the simulation exercise such that the ROI is $\beta_1 = 50\%$ and the expected standard error of this ROI is $sd(\beta_1) = 26.1\%$ if it is estimated only using experimental data.\footnote{$sd(\beta_1)$ can be calibrated by adjusting $\sigma_u^2$.} To evaluate the performance of the proposed method, I draw $10,000$ samples, where each sample contains $n_E$ experimental units and $n_O$ observational units.
+Within each sample $s$, I calculate the experiment-only estimate $\widehat{\beta_1}^{E,s}$ and the combined GMM estimate $\widehat{\beta_1}^{Combine,s}$.
+Table \ref{tab:simulation_example} gives an example of the regression results estimated using one such sample, where the combined GMM estimator detects that the coefficient is significantly different from 0.

-I draw $10000$ samples from the above distribution, where each sample contains $n_E = 100$ experimental units.
-Within each sample $s$, I calculate the experiment-only estimator $\widehat{\beta_1}^{E,s}$ and the combined GMM estimator $\widehat{\beta_1}^{Combine,s}$; then I summarize the bias, variance, and MSE.
-Figure \ref{fig:simulation_dist_comparison} compares the distributions of these two estimators when $\gamma = 0.95$ and $\pi_O = 0.95$.
-It shows that the combined GMM estimator is unbiased and on average more accurate.
+After performing the estimation for each sample, I then summarize the bias, variance, and MSE across all samples.
+Figure \ref{fig:simulation_dist_comparison} compares the distributions of coefficients estimated by these two methods and shows that the combined method is more accurate.

+Table \ref{tab:benchmark_summary_simulation} compares the combined GMM estimator with the observational methods including OLS and IV.\footnote{Experimental estimated is obtained by regressing $Y_E$ on $X_E$ and $Z_E$; observational OLS is obtained by regression $Y_O$ on $X_O$ and $Z_O$; IV is obtained by using $Z_O$ as an instrument for $X_O$. } The last column of Table \ref{tab:benchmark_summary_simulation} documents the MSE of these estimators relative to that of the experiment-only estimator.
+The combined GMM estimator reduces the MSE by almost $1 - 0.607 = 39.3\%$.
+In contrast, methods based only on observational data have high MSE due to high bias: OLS is biased because $X$ is highly endogenous, and IV is biased because $Z$ is not a valid IV.

+To illustrate the implications of the improved efficiency, Table \ref{tab:benchmark_summary_significance} compares how often the estimated coefficient has the correct sign (positive), and how often it is statistically significant.
+Both experimental and combined estimators generate the correct sign for most of the samples.
+However, compared to the experiment-only estimator, the combined estimator is $64.97\% - 45.24\% = 19.73\%$ more likely to detect that the effect is significant.
+Suppose the advertiser makes future advertising decisions based on statistical significance, then the advertiser is $19.73\%$ more likely to make the correct decision of keep running this profitable campaign by combining datasets.\footnote{Although it is common for firms to make decisions based on statistical significance, \cite{feit_test_2019} highlight that it may not be optimal to do so and derive an optimal profit-maximizing test size.
+Since my method reduces variance, it can also improve profit by further reducing the profit-maximizing test size }